-A demo page is available, to learn how to use all the above (and more).
+A demo page is available, with live examples, to learn how to use all the above (and more).
 Therein, live examples are provided; the user can execute them, or can modify them to learn how to use the system, can learn how to formulate valid URLs that can be used to script the archive access.
 Some simple python scripts are also provided, including, since April 2020, some jupyter notebooks, to illustrate how to script the access to the ESO science archive.

 The TAP Query Management page can be used to control, or to learn how to control from a script, the TAP asynchronous jobs.